n8n is a canvas you host and debug; Fasrad is an agent you brief in a sentence — no nodes, no servers, no stuck executions at midnight.

 Where this matters most is the messy middle of a task. n8n executes exactly the branches you drew; an email that doesn't match your IF condition falls through.
 Fasrad reads the actual email, decides it's a refund request and not a sales lead, drafts the reply in your voice, and flags the one it's unsure about instead of guessing.

-Where each one wins:
+Where each one fits:

 These pages cover the adjacent jobs buyers usually compare before choosing an AI agent.